How Much Life Insurance Do You Need?

 The maximum coverage with SGLI costs $24 per month ($288/year), which is a lot of money to spend when you don’t need much if any, life insurance coverage.

-If you are single and do not have any dependents, you can get away without any insurance or only the minimum.
-You can buy a $50,000 policy for $3 per month ($36/year), or add the TSGLI coverage for an additional dollar per month, or a total of $48 per year.
+If you are single and do not have any dependents, you may be able to skip life insurance or only purchase a small policy.
+For example, you can buy a $50,000 policy through the SGLI for $3 per month ($36/year), or add the TSGLI coverage for an additional dollar per month, or a total of $48 per year.
 A $50,000 policy should be enough to pay off most debts and cover any other expenses.

 Remember, military burials are free.